data-team-uhn/cards/README.md

 `./start_cards.sh -p PORT` to run at a different port

+`./start_cards.sh -P PROJECT` to run a specific project, e.g. `cards4lfs` or `cards4kids`

-`./start_cards.sh -Dsling.run.modes=dev` to include the content browser (Composum), accessible at `http://localhost:8080/bin/browser.html`
+`./start_cards.sh -f mvn:io.uhndata.cards/cards/VERSION/slingosgifeature/composum` to include the content browser (Composum), accessible at `http://localhost:8080/bin/browser.html`

 Installing larger vocabuleries may fail due to default limits imposed on XML documents by the JVM.
 In this case, the app should be started with an extra parameter: